fragkp/laravel-route-breadcrumb/README.md

 Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

-If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php
+If you don't use Auto-Discovery, add the ServiceProvider to the providers array in config/app.php

 ```php
 Fragkp\LaravelRouteBreadcrumb\BreadcrumbServiceProvider::class,
 ```

-If you want also use the facade to access the main breadcrumb class, add this to your facades in app.php:
+If you want also use the facade to access the main breadcrumb class, add this line to your facades array in config/app.php:

 ```php
 'Breadcrumb' => Fragkp\LaravelRouteBreadcrumb\Facades\Breadcrumb::class,